1845ajy/nostr/README.md

+# Nostr-Jamps

-This is the Nsotr project for supply chain.
-This project contains 2 relays that have been chosen to parse data in a supply chain environment.
+This is the Nsotr relay network project for supply chain.
+This project currently contains 2 relays that have been chosen to parse data into relays in a supply chain environment.

-### [NIPs](https://github.com/nostr-protocol/nips) that are suppoereted by this relay network
+### [NIPs](https://github.com/nostr-protocol/nips) that are supported by this relay network

 - [x] NIP-01: Basic protocol for all supply chain needs
 - [x] NIP-02: Contact list and petnames in identifying supply chain users.